rish987/trackswitch-manuform/README.md

 but are able to tell which half is which based on which one is plugged in.
 For this keyboard, the right half is the one that you should plug in while using it.

 The following mega-command packs everything up into one.
+Note that it assumes that you don't have any other devices connected with the `/dev/ttyACM*` prefix.
 It compiles, then prints a prompt, upon which you should press enter and the reset button on the MCU at the same time.
 Then, it waits a few seconds for the MCU to enter flash mode, extends the device permissions, and finally flashes the new code:
 ```bash
 qmk compile -kb handwired/tractyl_manuform/5x6_right/arduinomicro -km default && echo "Press reset!" && read -N 1 && sleep 3 && ACMDIR="/dev/$(dmesg | tail | grep -Po 'ttyACM\d+')" && sudo chmod 777 $ACMDIR && avrdude -v -patmega32u4 -cavr109 -P$ACMDIR -b57600 -Uflash:w:"handwired_tractyl_manuform_5x6_right_arduinomicro_default.hex":i
 ```